CIRMS/web-assets/README.md

 # CIRMS Web Assets
-Assets used on CIRMS platform
+Assets used on CIRMS platform.
+Use the appropriate branch and version for each client